 The evidence is just as poor for other 'mood stabilisers', if not worse.
-Despite the widespread use of sodium valproate and similar preparations, the only long-term study that compared it with placebo and lithium found no difference between any of the treatments on any of the major outcome measures.21 Lamotrigine, a relatively new 'mood stabiliser', was found to be better than placebo for preventing depressive but not manic episodes in two trials sponsored by the manufacturer.^{22,23} However, since lamotrigine is a drug with noticeable sedative drugs, there is likely to be a substantial 'amplified placebo effect' in people with a diagnosis of depression.
+Despite the widespread use of sodium valproate and similar preparations, the only long-term study that compared it with placebo and lithium found no difference between any of the treatments on any of the major outcome measures.21 Lamotrigine, a relatively new 'mood stabiliser', was found to be better than placebo for preventing depressive but not manic episodes in two trials sponsored by the manufacturer.
+22,23 However, since lamotrigine is a drug with noticeable sedative drugs, there is likely to be a substantial 'amplified placebo effect' in people with a diagnosis of depression.
 The one placebo-controlled trial of olanzapine for the prevention of future episodes of manic depression found a lower rate of relapse (mostly of mania) in people treated with olanzapine compared to those randomised to placebo.29 Results indicate a probable discontinuation effect, however, since the majority of the relapses in the placebo group occurred in the first three weeks of the study and all had occurred by three months.
-Quetiapine performed slightly better than lithium and was statistically significantly superior to placebo in the large, industry-sponsored study described above, but again a discontinuation effect is likely.24
+Quetiapine performed slightly better than lithium and was statistically significantly superior to placebo in the large, industry-sponsored study described above, but again a discontinuation effect is likely.24 if lithium is not stopped immediately.

-Lithium is highly toxic to the nervous system, the digestive system and the kidneys.
-This means that blood levels that are only slightly higher than the levels usually associated with current doses can cause an acute toxic state.
-This can be fatal if lithium is not stopped immediately.
 This toxic state can occur if an overdose of lithium is taken, but it also occurs if blood levels increase because of dehydration or interactions with other drugs.
 The toxic state can also sometimes occur at what would normally be regarded as safe blood levels of lithium.30 Before the full-blown toxic state develops, lithium's effects on the kidneys result in extreme thirst and excessive urination.
 Its effects on the nervous system commonly result in a hand tremor as well as reduced reaction times, slow thinking and reduced creativity.31 Lithium also frequently causes weight gain.
 In a small proportion of patients, longterm lithium treatment may result in irreversible kidney damage.32 Lithium also frequently results in under-activity of the thyroid gland.
 Up to 20% of women on long-term treatment develop this complication and require treatment with thyroid hormones.33 It is usually reversible on stopping lithium.
 Lithium can also affect the parathyroid gland, which affects calcium levels and bone health.